 Readiness check

 Before a hard session, you want a straight answer: train as planned, modify, or back off.
 This recipe makes the assistant weigh wellness against current fatigue and give a green/amber/red call — while handling the two things AI assistants get wrong most often: subjective scales and not-yet-synced data.
+To make those scale and staleness rules stick across Claude chats, add the Claude Project instructions.

 When to use this